 \section{Comparisons}

 In this section we compare $\Sigma\Vect$ with other more easily understood categories.
-It is easy to see that $B\Sigma \Vect$ is a reasonable category of strong vector spaces: the first subsection explicitly describes the unique fully faithful functor $B\Sigma\Vect \to \Sigma\Vect$ given by (U).
+It is easy to see that $B\Sigma \Vect$ is a reasonable category of strong vector spaces: the first subsection explicitly describes the unique fully faithful functor $B\Sigma\Vect \to \Sigma\Vect$ given by \ref{SV:U}.

-The second subsection relates $\Sigma\Vect$ with the category $\TVect$ of linearly topologized vector spaces.
-The relation of $[\Vect, \Vect]_\k$ and $\TVect$ should be a well known consequence of a result of Lefschetz and the application of the nerve construction.
-We spell it out to demonstrate the relation it bears with $\Sigma\Vect$.
-Briefly it consists of two main parts \begin{enumerate} \item There is a pair of adjoint functors between $\TVect$ and $[\Vect, \Vect]_\k$ whose induced comonad on $\TVect$ is idempotent whose coalgebras are the $K$-spaces, i.e.\ the linearly topologized vector spaces which are "generated" by \emph{linearly compact spaces}. \item The coreflective category of separated $K$-spaces is equivalent to the category of $\cQ_4$-free objects in $[\Vect, \Vect]_\k$; these are automatically small and form a reflective subcategory of $\Ind\-(\Vect^\op)$ (in fact of $\Sigma\Vect$). \end{enumerate}
+The second subsection relates $\Sigma\Vect$ to the category $\TVect$ of linearly topologized vector spaces.
+The relation of $[\Vect, \Vect]$ and $\TVect$ should be a well known consequence of a result of Lefschetz and the application of the nerve construction.
+It consists of two main parts:

+\begin{enumerate} \item There is a pair of adjoint functors between $\TVect$ and $[\Vect, \Vect]$ whose induced comonad on $\TVect$ is idempotent and whose coalgebras are the $K$-spaces, i.e.\ the linearly topologized vector spaces which are ``generated'' by \emph{linearly compact spaces}. \item The coreflective category of separated $K$-spaces is equivalent to the category of $\cQ_4$-free objects in $[\Vect, \Vect]$; these are automatically small and form a reflective subcategory of $\Ind\-(\Vect^\op)$ (in fact of $\Sigma\Vect$). \end{enumerate}

-\subsection{General versus Based strong vector spaces}
+\subsection{General versus based strong vector spaces}